perrosenlind/AgressoGlorifiedExtension_0.4.0/README.md

 3. Edit a row or field.
 Interact (type, click, scroll) — you should see "Timer started" or other timer logs in the console.
 4. Stop interacting; after the idle timeout the extension should attempt to save and you should see logs like `Saving via shortcut` and `Dialog dismissed` if a dialog appeared.
 5. While the browser/tab is unfocused, try triggering a save; the script will attempt to dismiss background dialogs as well.

+### Verifying the toggle

+1. Toggle the switch to OFF and confirm the indicator label reads **Autosave disabled** in red.
+2. Make an edit and wait past the idle timeout — no automatic save should be attempted (check Console for lack of `Saving via shortcut`).
+3. Also confirm that save confirmation dialogs are not auto-dismissed while disabled.
+4. Toggle back ON to restore normal autosave behavior.

 If you don't see expected behavior: